Fourth Ministerial Meeting on Health Security and Bioterrorism

 - We welcomed the smallpox laboratory training exercise developed by the US for the Network.

 - We shared lessons learned from our laboratory experiences with severe acute respiratory syndrome (SARS).

-- We recognize concerns surrounding biosafety and health security standards outside of GHSAG countries and support the need for evidence-based research to improve global standards in this
+- We recognize concerns surrounding biosafety and health security standards outside of GHSAG countries and support the need for evidence-based research to improve global standards in this area.

 - The UK will host an anthrax testing workshop in March 2004.